Dfam-consortium/TETools/README.md

 ### Requirements

 * A 64-bit Linux operating system.
 Other platforms (e.g. macOS) might work with extra effort but are not tested.
-You will need to have a Linux version of TRF for use inside the container, regardless of the host operating system.
 * `singularity` or `docker` installed with permissions to run containers.
 For `docker`, this usually means being in the `docker` group or running the container as the `root` user.
-* TRF.
-The license terms of TRF do not allow us to redistribute it inside the container directly, but you can obtain it free of charge from
-  <https://tandem.bu.edu/trf/trf.download.html>.
-The container has been tested
-  with TRF 4.09 ("64-bit Linux command line").

 ### Using the Wrapper Script

-We provide a wrapper script, `dfam-tetools.sh`, which does most of the work automatically:
+We provide a wrapper script, `dfam-tetools.sh`, which does most of the work automatically.

 The wrapper script does the following:
 * Runs the container from Docker Hub.
 This can be overridden with the